mroswell/hubbub/README.md

 1. Go to the [Firebase console](https://console.firebase.google.com) and create a new project called `hubbub-dev`
 2. Setup billing.
-The easiset way is to upgrade to the pay-as-you-go Blaze plan, but you won't be charged unless your usage exceeds the [generous free tier](https://firebase.google.com/pricing/).
+The easiest way is to upgrade to the pay-as-you-go Blaze plan, but you won't be charged unless your usage exceeds the [generous free tier](https://firebase.google.com/pricing/).
 2. Click "Add Firebase to your web app" and copy the projectId, which should look something like `hubbub-dev-1234`